gillsignals/np-traffic/README.md

 # np-traffic
 MATLAB model of intracellular trafficking of nanoparticle-mRNA complexes.
 Written for Cellular Engineering final project.

-*To Run:* Open `driver.m`.
+*To Run:* Download all files from repo.
+Open `driver.m`.
 Set the flag value to the desired scenario and run the program.
 All other files will be automatically called inside of the driver.

 - `colorblind_colors.m` - Defines a color palette for plots that is colorblind-accessible.